NLO quark self-energy and dispersion relation using the hard thermal loop resummation

 This instability comes mainly from the transverse and longitudinal parts of the gluon propagator.
-To overcome these divergences, we have break down the integration into some domains and then integration has been done in each of the appropriate domains.
-The $\varepsilon$ dependence of all terms in eq.~\eqref{sigma_final} has been carried out independently i.e. we have checked first the stability of all the terms involved in NLO quark self energy.
-After that the usual integration has been done for that particular value of $\varepsilon$.
+To overcome these divergences, we have broken down the integration into some appropriate domains, and then integration has been done in each of the appropriate domains.
+The $\varepsilon$ dependence of all terms in NLO quark self-energy has been carried out independently, i.e., we have checked first the stability of all the terms involved in the NLO quark self-energy.
+After that, the usual integration has been done for that particular value of $\varepsilon$.
 The domain integration technique comes out to be very useful in order to handle those extensive integrations.
-In the end , we summed up all the contributions from the transverse and longitudinal terms, and we studied the dependence of the NLO quark self-energy on the variable $t = p/p_0$.
-After that, using the eq.~\eqref{disp_nlo}, we plotted the NLO correction to dispersion relations.
+In the end, we summed up all the contributions from the transverse and longitudinal terms, and we studied the dependence of the NLO quark self-energy on the variable $t = p/p_0$.
+Lastly, using the eq.~\eqref{disp_nlo}, we plotted the NLO correction to dispersion relations.
 Also, the results obtained in the manuscript can be used more precisely to evaluate physical quantities related to transport phenomena.